Efficient Stable Population Protocols for Parity and Beyond: The Parity Problem

-In this section, we provide an outline of the first fast, stable, and silent parity protocol (Algorithm~\ref{alg:parity}).
+In this section, we provide an outline of the first efficient, stable, and silent parity protocol (Algorithm~\ref{alg:parity}).

-\paragraph{Balance scale} The \emph{balance scale} idea stems from recomputation of powers of 2 (due to limited space), as proposed in~\cite{AngluinAE08}.
+\paragraph{Balance scale} The \emph{balance scale} idea stems from recomputation of powers of 2, as proposed in~\cite{AngluinAE08}.
 Equipped with polylogarithmic memory we can afford initial construction of subpopulations $W_i$ of cardinality $2^i,$ for all $i=0,1,\dots,\lfloor \log \frac{n}{3} \rfloor$.
-These subpopulations serve as weights in balance scales (Figure~\ref{Scale}) implemented via the fast majority protocol.
+These subpopulations serve as weights in balance scales implemented via efficient majority protocol.
 Using subpopulation $W_i$, we can determine whether $|X| - |Y| \ge 2^i$ by computing exact majority (with tie detection) between $|X|$ and $|Y|+ |W_i|$.
 This balancing mechanism enables efficient computation of parity and size of any subpopulation.

 Implementing this idea as a Monte Carlo protocol is rather straightforward; the challenge lies in designing mechanisms to ensure stable and silent convergence to the correct solution.
 This paper implements the weight-based parity computation via a Monte Carlo protocol using $\Call{LeaderElection}{}$, $\Call{WeightCreation}{}$, and $\Call{Majority}{}$ subprotocols.
 The $\Call{LeaderElection}{}$ protocol is efficient and is required for the correct execution of the other two subprotocols.
 The $\Call{WeightCreation}{}$ protocol creates weights $W_i$ and the $\Call{Majority}{}$ decides whether $|X|>|Y|,|X|<|Y|$ or $|X|=|Y|$, for any subpopulations $X$ and $Y$.
 Our efficient protocol either stabilises silently on the correct parity or detects an anomaly under unusual behavior.
 In the latter case, it invalidates its result and triggers the slow parity protocol.
 In Section~\ref{sec:mc+}, we develop the tools required to prove the following theorem.